 General Guidelines for Managing Sleep Apnea

 is a major risk factor for sleep apnea.
 If you’re overweight, talk to your doctor about a reasonable weight loss goal and a safe weight loss program.
-As little as a 10% weight loss can greatly reduce the number of sleep apnea episodes that occur each night.
+As little as 10% weight loss can greatly reduce the number of sleep apnea episodes that occur each night.

 Stop Using Alcohol and Sedative Medications

 and sedative medications are nervous system depressants.
 They affect the brain, causing it to function more slowly and less effectively.
 Using alcohol and/or sedatives will increase the frequency and number of sleep apnea episodes that occur each night.
 When you stop taking these products, your sleep apnea may improve.